 Sometimes a survivor of trauma will re-engage with a church.
 This can provide a valuable social network and spiritual support.
 There are also opportunities for service.

 To do: There is an ancient Christian practice of lament.
 This acknowledges and honors the pain you have suffered.
 You can use various psalms (see Psalms 13, 22 and 86 for individual lament and Psalms 12 and 44 for community).
-Read these aloud, with reference to God, and see if you feel some resonance.
+Read these aloud, with reference to God, and see if you feel some resonance.Note that complaining to God is ‘allowed’.

 You might also see the partaking of Holy Communion as sharing your trauma with Jesus and what he experienced.
 It is a ‘container’ in which trauma can be remembered, held and transformed.
 You are sustained by the Christian community.